-Most U.S. households don't carry insurance that will cover earthquake damage.
+Most U.S. households don't carry insurance to cover earthquake damage.
 Industry groups say half the losses from the Virginia quake were uninsured, while less than 1 percent of Oklahomans had the proper insurance for a quake.

 "That's its own disaster waiting to happen," says Glenn Pomeroy, CEO of the California Earthquake Authority, a nonprofit, privately funded insurer set up by the state government.

 Earthquake insurance premiums could exceed the cost of your homeowners policy in high-risk regions, the CEA's Pomeroy says.
-Annual coverage rates in California average about $2 per $1,000 of coverage, while premiums in lower-risk states can cost as little as 50 cents per $1,000.
+Annual coverage rates in California average about $1.75 per $1,000 of coverage, while premiums in lower-risk states can cost as little as 50 cents per $1,000.